mcaceresb/tablefill/docs/getting-started.md

       5708
 ```

-(see [below](exporting-matrices-in-stata) for an example of how to create this file directly from Stata).
+See [below](exporting-matrices-in-stata) for an example of how to create this file directly from Stata.
+Note that the matrices do not have to be in the same order they appear in the template.
+As long as the label matches, tablefill will correctly match it to the template.

 ### Output